countable-web/ops-manual/peopleops/recruiting/RECRUITING.rst

 -  Having a friendly letter to acknowledge the people who made it part way into the process.
 It's great to feel empathy for candidates, and we want to help them with their future applications.
 This is important because 99% or more candidates won't be accepted, and it reduces pressure on staff to make exceptions to our process.
 -  Avoiding any non-meritocratic bias.
 Gender, ethnic, and other irrelevant bias are not only unethical, they lower the hiring bar by considering information that's not related to performance.
 -  Always be hiring.
 Rather than reacting to specific capacity needs, we want to get the right people on the bus.
 If outstanding people are identified by our team, they're added to a list that we stay in touch with and "court" over time, just as with any good client or partner relationship.
 -  We work hard to be a place that ambitious people want to work.
 Ideally we want virtuous cycle where if we have a culture fit, we probably want to hire that person, and they'll be more likely to want to work here too.
-For this, we have to communicate our `mission <../philosophy/MISSION.rst>`__, `vision <../philosophy/VISION.rst>`__ and `values <../philosophy/VALUES.rst>`__.
+For this, we have to communicate our mission, vision and values within our `philosophy documentation <../philosophy/PHILOSOPHY.rst>`__.

 Another goal is to always try to screen people earlier.
 The first stages of the screening process are cheaper, so we want to avoid letting anyone into phase 2 if we can somehow tell they'll be rejected there in phase 1, etc. In a perfect "oracle" screening process, our first stage would advance the exact people that will mostly quickly achieve our mission while adhering to our values, and we'd just hire those immediately.